Elijah W. ruling clarifies thorny issue in California

 * * * * *

-The published case, Elijah J. versus Superior Court of Los Angeles County, is online HERE.
+The published case, Elijah J. versus Superior Court of Los Angeles County, can be found HERE.

 Related resources available online include: